-First Graders need 4 AR points a quarter (approximately 8-12 books).
+First Graders need 2 AR points the first quarter (approximately 4 books).
 Tips for Parents of First Grade Children

 Accelerated Reading (AR) is a computerized program that helps your child become a better reader.
 Children are given time to practice reading in class and at home, reading on their own level, and then given time to take tests on the computer.
 This program is based on the principle that practicing reading will make their reading skills grow.
 Here are some ways you can help your child become successful with reading and with AR: